 Grand Prix is a 1966 film set in the world of Formula One motor racing, directed by John Frankenheimer and starring James Garner, Eva Marie Saint, Yves Montand, Toshiro Mifune, Brian Bedford, Jessica Walter, Antonio Sabàto, and Françoise Hardy.

-Garner plays Pete Aron, an American driver who is fired by his team after causing an accident that seriously injures his British team-mate Scott Stoddart (Brian Bedford).
-While Stoddart recuperates and deals with his doubts that he can live up to his illustrious brother's reputation, Pete Aron has an affair with Stoddart's wife and signs up with the Japanese Yomura team — a new and so far unsuccessful outfit.
-Meanwhile over at the historic Ferrari team, veteran and former champion Jean-Pierre Sarti (Yves Montand) is cynical and burned-out while his team-mate Nino Barlini (Antonio Sabato) is a young up-and-coming charger.
+Garner plays Pete Aron, an American driver who is fired by his team after causing an accident that seriously injures his British teammate Scott Stoddard (Bedford).
+While Stoddard recuperates and deals with his self-doubts regarding his ability to live up to his illustrious brother's reputation, Aron has an affair with Stoddard's wife (Walker) and signs up with Japanese automaker Izo Yamura's (Mifune) team — a new and thus far unsuccessful outfit.
+Meanwhile, over at the historic Ferrari team, veteran and former champion Jean-Pierre Sarti (Montand) is cynical and burned-out while his teammate Nino Barlini (Sabàto) is a young up-and-coming charger.
 The unhappily married Sarti also begins an affair with American journalist Louise Frederickson (Saint).